aarron-lee/gpd-win-tricks/README.md

 ### How to change display scaling on internal display

+Note, this should no longer be necessary with the latest Steam client, Steam now exposes display scaling options by default.

 Follow the below steps to enable UI scaling for the internal display:

 1. In Steam Game mode, under system settings enable Developer mode